Ray Perkins

-Walter Ray Perkins (November 6, 1941 – December 9, 2020) was an American football coach and player.
+Walter Ray Perkins (November 6, 1941 – December 9, 2020) was an American professional football coach and player.
 He played as a wide receiver for the University of Alabama and Baltimore Colts.
 He later worked as a football coach for 28 years, including stints as the head coach for the New York Giants, the University of Alabama, Tampa Bay Buccaneers, and Arkansas State University.

-Early life and college career
+Early life

+Perkins was born in Mt.
+Olive, Mississippi, on November 6, 1941, and moved to Petal, Mississippi, near Hattiesburg, when he was three.
+He was known for his extraordinary work ethic as a youth in Petal, and was an All-America running back at Petal High School.
+For four years of high school, Perkins began each day by opening the service station across the street at 6 a.m., working there during his lunch break, and then closing the station at the end the day.
+He earned the high school nickname "Grease" due to the condition of his clothes from work.

+College career

-Perkins was born in Petal, Mississippi.
-He attended The University of Alabama, playing football 1964–1966.
+He attended the University of Alabama, playing football from 1964 to 1966.
 He played for coach Bear Bryant and was a teammate of Pro Football Hall of Fame quarterbacks Joe Namath and Ken Stabler.
+Bryant moved Perkins from running back to receiver after Perkins suffered a serious head injury that led surgeons to drill three holes in his skull to reduce the pressure.

-The Crimson Tide won national championships in both 1964 and 1965, and Southeastern Conference championships in 1964, 1965, and 1966.
+The Crimson Tide won national championships in both 1964 and 1965, and Southeastern Conference (SEC) championships in 1964, 1965, and 1966.
 During his senior year, he was named team captain.
-He was also selected as an All-American in 1966.
+He was also selected as an All-American in 1966, as well as SEC Player of the Year.
+Bryant called Perkins the best offensive player on the two championship teams.
+Statistically, he had: